Skip to content

 Focus on processes, not just tasks

-That’s precisely what the team at Foot Anstey did.
-When faced with the opportunity to pitch a client, the firm looked at not only the size of the work, but the manner in which it had been performed in the past.
+When faced with the opportunity to pitch a client, law firm Foot Anstey looked at not only the size of the work but the manner in which it had been performed in the past.

 Suppose you had a client who needed to review each document once a specific action was taken.
 In a manual world, that simple requirement could spawn dozens or hundreds of emails.
 Even if your firm relies on virtual data rooms or dedicated file sharing sites, there is still the act of notifying the client and confirming their receipt and response to each task.